- Learn

 The lack of a people-centric business

-The first steps of a digital transformation are often implementing new technologies, changing budgets and making infrastructural updates.
-But the main challenge is the one that dictates all of these: a business approach that puts people at the forefront of digital evolution.
+The first steps of a digital transformation often involve implementing new technologies, changing budgets, and making infrastructural updates.
+However, the main challenge dictates all of these: a business approach that puts people at the forefront of digital evolution.
 Unfortunately, business strategies often overlook the digital skills gaps due to the multi-generational workforce and the fast pace of technological change.

 An inside approach ensures that your employees align with your company's vision and contribute to digital transformation.